International Politics I

 All about the course

+This degree in international relations and politics is designed to deepen your knowledge of global issues being faced by contemporary society.
 Your first year is designed to introduce you to key concepts in international politics, the major theories of international relations, security, international history and British and global politics.
-You will also develop a range of crucial skills (research, writing, organisation) necessary to complete your studies to the highest possible standard
+You will also develop a range of crucial skills (research, writing, organisation) necessary to complete your studies to the highest possible standard.

-In the third year you will complete a dissertation on the subject of your choice.
+In your third year, you will complete a dissertation on the subject of your choice.
 This is your opportunity to develop your ideas and research a topic that you have selected.
 The dissertation counts as two modules.
 You also choose four options from a range of module options.

 This module introduces you to key political concepts and ideologies and uses them in the study of international politics and the history of international relations.
 Concepts such as state, power, politics, nation, sovereignty and rights; and ideologies such as conservatism and liberalism; are used in everyday speech.
 They are complex ideas with contested meanings, yet central to analysis in politics and international relations.
 The module examines these ideas and applies them to significant developments in international politics such as the attempts to construct lasting arrangements for peace in the wake of major conflicts.